 As a Lean Six Sigma Black belt and technology professional, I have always had a passion for data.
 Data tells a story and helps you make tactical and strategic decisions that optimize your business.
 I like to say it’s ‘evidence-based decision making’.

 I’ve been a Lean Six Sigma Blackbelt since 2009.
 I earned this by improving a global initiative for ‘on and offboarding’ as a service for an internal consulting group in the Pharmaceutical area.
 This was a clear pain point in our shared services division, so I wanted to solve it.
 I then went on to manage portfolios of Lean and Six Sigma projects at that organization and later on in the Big 4 consulting environment.
+As an entrepreneur, I also built a framework to deliver client engagements at 5P with simple takeaways from the framework.
 Data is the foundation of all good decision-making.

 Over the years I’ve been asked a lot of questions about the process.
 I’ve also heard a lot of feedback that the process is too cumbersome for ‘my organization’.
 Lean Six Sigma is a toolbox, not a checklist.
 It’s a framework that you can take pieces out to help you in operational change management and project delivery.
 It’s scalable based on your need.

 Simply put, Lean Six Sigma is a framework that provides efficiency and elimination of defects in your business environment.
 It was founded out of the manufacturing domain, but all vertices and functions can benefit from it.